 Frame and Fork Materials for Touring Bikes

 Steel is the material of choice.
 It is the most repairable material.
 It can be strong yet still lightweight, and it is really stiff.
 But it has the winning feature of not being ‘notch sensitive’.
 Scratches and dents?
 It would have to be major damage before it could lead to failure of tubes, especially of fork blades.
 Tubes though still need to be the correct diameter and wall thickness.
 These dimensions are critical.
 Imagine a loaded bike, with front and rear panniers and handlebar bag, whizzing down a mountain and hitting a bump.
 Or strongly applying disk brakes ahead of a bump.
 The forces are big.
 The solution is not overbuilding as then you lose the suppleness of the ride given by well designed forks.
-This is why testing to EN standards is recommended.
+That’s why we recommend testing to EN standards.

 In anticipation of the bike having both front and rear panniers, the downtube has thicker walls.
 Top tubes may have thinner walls on the smaller sizes.
 Not having rear rim brakes allows use of thinner walls on the seat stays.
 Another weight saving idea is to machine away some of the wall of the head tube as the thickness it needs at the ends is greater than what is needed for 90% of the length.

 Steel is not all the same and in this zone it is actually a steel alloy that is used.
-In the bike industry it is commonly known as chrome-moly or cr-mo.
+The bike industry refers to it as chrome-moly or cr-mo.
 4130 is by far the most common of all the steels used to build high quality bicycle frames.
-The 4 in 4130 represents steel containing nickel, chromium and molybdenum, as distinct from plain carbon, nickel, nickel chromium and other steels. .
+The 4 in 4130 represents steel containing nickel, chromium and molybdenum, as distinct from plain carbon, nickel, nickel chromium and other steels.
 The 1 in 4130 defines the percentage of chromium and molybdenum in the alloy.
 The last two numbers, 30, mean that the percentage of carbon, expressed as hundredths of a percent, is 0.30%.